Thesis: Material Witnesses: Migrating Hebrew Manuscripts and Jewish Displacement 1290-1550

 Funded by the Consortium for the Humanities and Arts South-East England (CHASE)

 This dissertation examines how Jewish thought, ritual, and identity were impacted by the expulsion of Jews from England, France, Germany, and Spain between 1290 and 1492.
-It focuses on a group of Hebrew manuscripts that migrated from their origin to new cities in north Italy before 1500.
+It focuses on a group of Hebrew manuscripts that migrated from their origin to new cities in north Italy before 1550.
 The movement of each manuscript can be mapped through their material composition: colophons, censor signatures, ownership inscriptions and the addition of new pages, decorations, and bindings.
 The manuscripts’ movement to Italy in this period raises vital questions regarding the insight they can provide into the impact of displacement on Jewish communities from England, France, Germany, and Spain as well as the communities to which they moved.
 Where previous scholarship has discussed these manuscripts primarily in relation to the moments they were made, this dissertation charts their ritual use and interpretation of their images across time periods and geographic borders.
-In doing so, it addresses crucial, yet unanswered, questions regarding how each manuscript changed over time to reflect the influence of displacement on Jewish mentalités.
-In this way, the dissertation presents a fresh method for studying Jewish displacement while also giving voice to a minority often overshadowed in studies on medieval history.
+While the central focus of the dissertation is the period between 1290 and 1550, it is important to note that many of the Hebrew manuscripts under discussion continued to move and change hands well into the twentieth century.
+The final chapter of the dissertation is therefore dedicated to examining the lives of these manuscripts in the modern period, addressing the changes they sustained as they entered private and institutional collections.
+The methodology for this dissertation, thus, intertwines in-depth codicological analyses with extensive provenance and collections research in order initiate dialogues within the disciplines of Art History and Jewish Studies regarding the importance of studying the full lives of manuscripts in the Middle Ages and beyond.
+In this way, the dissertation presents a fresh perspective from which to study Hebrew manuscripts while also giving voice to a minority often overshadowed in studies on medieval history and its afterlives.

 Education